ThreeMammals/Ocelot/docs/features/administration.rst

         .AddOcelot(builder.Configuration)
         .AddAdministration("/administration", options);

-You now need to get a token from your `IdentityServer4`_ and use in subsequent requests to Ocelot's administration API.
+You now need to get a token from your `IdentityServer`_ and use in subsequent requests to Ocelot's :ref:`administration-api`.

-This feature was implemented for issue `228 <https://github.com/ThreeMammals/Ocelot/issues/228>`_.
+  **Note**: This feature is useful because the `IdentityServer`_ authentication middleware needs the URL of the server.
-It is useful because the `IdentityServer4`_ authentication middleware needs the URL of the server.
+  If you are using the :ref:`ad-internal-identityserver`, it might not always be possible to have the Ocelot URL.

-If you are using the internal `IdentityServer4`_, it might not always be possible to have the Ocelot URL.
+.. _ad-internal-identityserver:

 Internal IdentityServer
 -----------------------

 The API is authenticated using Bearer tokens that you request from Ocelot itself.
-This is provided by the amazing `IdentityServer4`_ project that the .NET community has been using for several years.
+This is provided by the amazing `IdentityServer`_ project that the .NET community has been using for several years.
 Check it out.

 In order to enable the administration section, you need to do a few things.
 First of all, add this to your initial `Program`_.